-This quick guide to Zurich wouldn’t be accurate without adding leisurely walks at Limmatquai to it.
+Right after that take a leisurely walks at Limmatquai.
 Running along the eastern (right-hand) bank of the Limmat River, Limmatquai is best to explore at sunset.
 With the glorious light softly embracing the city, there is no better time to take the last glance at the Old Town before retiring for the night.

-See Different Side of Zurich on Langstrasse (Longstreet)
+See Different Side of Zurich along Langstrasse (Longstreet)

-While the above-mentioned destinations on this quick guide to Zurich are appropriate for single travelers and families alike, Langstrasse risks to get your grandma’s disapproval.
-Once known as a red-light district, Langstrasse is famous for its nightlife, strip clubs, bars and dance clubs.
-During the daytime, the street entices with vintage shops, burger joins and food from different corners of the world.
+While the above-mentioned destinations suit single budget travelers and families alike, Langstrasse risks to get your grandma’s disapproval.
+Once known as a red-light district, Langstrasse is famous for its nightlife, strip clubs, bars, and dance clubs.
+During the day, the street entices with vintage shops, burger joins, and food from different corners of the world.

 Take a Trip to Uetliberg

 Last but not least, take the Zurich S-Bahn to Uetliberg, a mountain in the Swiss plateau with the panoramic views of Zurich and Lake Zurich.
-Moreover, the place offers numerous hiking trails to experience the rolling hills of Switzerland firsthand.
+The place offers numerous hiking trails to experience the rolling hills of Switzerland up close and personal.

-A Quick Guide to Zurich on a Budget: Accommodation
+A Complete Guide to Zurich on a Budget: Accommodation